Netflix release dates 2020: all the major upcoming TV shows and films revealed

 28th February

-All of the Vivid Locations Elle Fanning stars on this adaptation of Jennifer Niven’s novel wherein two youngsters want to escape from small-town Indiana
+All of the Vibrant Locations Elle Fanning stars on this adaptation of Jennifer Niven’s novel by which two youngsters want to escape from small-town Indiana

 third April